Restoring the Panchmukhi Hanuman Temple

 - As the Nepali government struggles to define a game plan for how to proceed, the recently restored Panchmukhi Hanuman serves as a best practice model that future projects can learn from

-The earthquake a year ago destroyed and damaged innumerable buildings, homes, schools, government buildings, roads, and also many, many monuments and buildings that are invaluable to both our history, but also continued to inform our living culture today, particularly in the Durbar Squares of the Kathmandu Valley which are unique as World Heritage Sites in that they are a part of the communities that live in and around them, worshipping within the temples, gathering water from the century old water systems, and continuing the traditions that essentially involve the physical presence of these sites.
+May 22, 2016-The earthquake a year ago destroyed and damaged innumerable buildings, homes, schools, government buildings, roads, and also many, many monuments and buildings that are invaluable to both our history, but also continued to inform our living culture today, particularly in the Durbar Squares of the Kathmandu Valley which are unique as World Heritage Sites in that they are a part of the communities that live in and around them, worshipping within the temples, gathering water from the century old water systems, and continuing the traditions that essentially involve the physical presence of these sites.

 After the earthquake, the government conducted a Post Disaster Needs Assessment (PDNA) to estimate the entirety of the damage within Nepal.
 That PDNA earmarked $205 million for the rehabilitation of the entire “Culture” sector—a sum that is fairly arbitrary when one realises that each damaged monument or site must go through a rigorous process of appraisal before it can be allocated a separate budget for, among other things, the tricky process of the calculation of the significance of both tangible and intangible heritage (meaning both the importance of the building itself but also its cultural value), careful dismantlement, the identification and training of artisans, material procurement, and an overall approach that is conducive to the intricate, complex process of taking apart and rebuilding or restoring centuries old monuments that have, in turn, gone through their fair share of earthquakes and renovations over the Malla, Shah, and Rana eras.